 I’m not talking about the little things, like buying a new rug to decorate the living room or rearranging furniture.
-Instead, I’m talking about making your home into a place that reflects who you are.
+Instead, I’m talking about making your home a place that reflects who you are.
 These are ten ways to make your home feel like yours, including, but not limited to, changing out light bulbs and painting walls.

 This is what makes buying a house so exciting.
-You might love the idea of picking out new countertops or building a deck, but nothing will compare to that moment you step into your very own home for the first time.
+You might love the idea of picking out new countertops or building a deck, but nothing will compare to the moment you step into your very own home for the first time.

 Making Your Home Your Own

-While there are many steps it takes to make your house actually feel like yours (and this article will cover ten in detail), let’s say that having an open mind is the first step.
-These means don’t pass up that 200-year-old farmhouse on a lark because it has some cracks in the foundation or isn’t quite as bright inside as you’d like.
+While there are many steps to make your house feel like yours (and this article will cover ten in detail), let’s say that having an open mind is the first step.
+This means don’t pass up that 200-year-old farmhouse on a lark because it has some cracks in the foundation or isn’t quite as bright inside as you’d like.
 If it’s got all the rooms you need and you love everything about it, chances are pretty good that no matter what coat of paint they slap on the walls, it will never feel like home to you.
 Instead of looking at these minor flaws as something that needs to be changed, look at them as what makes your new house all that much more special.

 What Makes Your House Feel Like Home?